illusionTBA/React-Ruffle/README.md

 # React-Ruffle
-This is just a simple game site i made the utilizez ruffle to run flash games
+This is just a simple game site i made the utilises ruffle to run flash games